0xadri/notes-js/__aws-cloud-practitioner.md

 # EBS Elastic Block Storage

-Attached to one single instance
+Attached to one single instance <br />
-Mapped/Tied to one single AZ
+Mapped/Tied to one single AZ <br />
 Can use EBS Snapshot for backup or transferring EBS volumes across AZ

 EBS aka EBS Volume

-Various volume types optimized for different workloads i.e. SSD — for transactional workloads i.e. HDD — for throughput-intensive workloads
+Various volume types optimized for different workloads <br />
+i.e. SSD — for transactional workloads <br />
+i.e. HDD — for throughput-intensive workloads

 NOT encrypted by default